The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 The Big Picture

 Now, let’s widen our view and look at VTI from 2002 to 2024.
 See the two red arrows?
-The stomach-churning stock market crashes of 2008 and 2020 now look like little blips along the way because they are just little blips.
+The stomach-churning stock market crashes of 2008-09 and 2020 now look like little blips along the way.
 At the time, they were nasty, and you would have felt awful, but looking at them over 20 years, they were buying opportunities.
 Be scared, sure, but keep buying; never sell.

-When the market crashes and everyone, including those blabbing on TV, panics, you know better.
+When the market crashes and everyone, including those blabbing on TV, panic, you know better.

 Think in ten, twenty, thirty-year time-frames.
 Not just a few years.

-In those cases, he suggests, a good signal that you’re on the right track is “wanting to throw up.”*¹
+“A good signal that you’re on the right track is wanting to throw up.”

 Photo: Drew Angerer - Getty